 Chlorophyta group are mostly freshwater (3050 species), but also including marine species (1500).
-While Charophyta are “branching plant like” strictly freshwater algae (3500 species).
+While Charophyta is “branching plant-like” strictly freshwater algae (3500 species).
 The fact that a lot of species are freshwater, is connecting them with recent vascular plants as their ancestors, because of their similar structure and physiology.
-They inhabitat places with higher light distribution, but can also be found in the shadow.
+They inhabit places with higher light distribution, but can also be found in the shadow.

 These group of algae can be autotrophs (photosynthesis) but also heterotrophs (in the absence of light “hunting” bacteria).
-Tremendous diversity of this group is making them cosmopolitan.
-Founded in all the regions of the world, growing attached to the bottom or other hard surfaces as well in the sandy bottoms, usually distribution in many cases is affected by the presence of freshwater or estuaries.
+The tremendous diversity of this group is making them cosmopolitan.
+Founded in all the regions of the world, growing attached to the bottom or other hard surfaces as well in the sandy bottoms, usually, distribution in many cases is affected by the presence of freshwater or estuaries.
 They are providing food and shelter to many herbivores organisms like fish, crustaceans, worms and gastropods.

-They are also have been used as a food and material in various cultures for centuries.
-We have founded 14 species in Ieranto that have major role in the bay ecosystem
+They are also have been used as food and material in various cultures for centuries.
+We have found 14 species in Ieranto that have a major role in the bay ecosystem

 Description: It looks like a series of round articles joined together to make it take on a small prickly pear, while the individual segments suggest a small coin.
 It can be encrusted with limestone and is fixed to the substrate with thin rhizoids from which it branches in a single plane but almost always dichotomically, that is branching into two parts.

-Fun fact: The color is green or yellowish-green, but if it is strongly encrusted with limestone it can take on a whitish appearance.
+Fun fact: The colour is green or yellowish-green, but if it is strongly encrusted with limestone it can take on a whitish appearance.
 Entire alga is just one cell!

 Description: A non-calcified thallus is made up of strands woven together to form a fan, the margins are rounded and wavy or frayed in larger specimens.
-The color is green more or less dark.
-At the time of reproduction the thallus is transformed into the elements of reproduction and then disappears.
+The colour is green more or less dark.
+At the time of reproduction, the thallus is transformed into the elements of reproduction and then disappears.

 Fun fact: Alga has a smooth and velvet texture.
 Soo soft when you touch it!

 Description: Umbrella shape of the calcified and radial thallus, supported by a single thin stem.
 The thallus is fixed by means of branched rhizoids.
-The color varies from white to blue-green.
-The edge of the hat is not perfectly smooth; at the base of the disc there are two rings of “hairs” called upper crown and lower crown.
+The colour varies from white to blue-green.
+The edge of the hat is not perfectly smooth; at the base of the disc, there are two rings of “hairs” called the upper crown and lower crown.

-Ecology: Lives in shallow waters (4-5m) and in well illuminated areas.
+Ecology: Lives in shallow waters (4-5m) and in well-illuminated areas.
 Also on rocky bottoms and gravel, almost always in a little water, but it can go up to 30 meters depth as well.
-Throughout the Mediterranean, North Atlantic and Canary Islands.
-In the rest of the world there are twenty other species.
+Throughout the Mediterranean, North Atlantic and the Canary Islands.
+In the rest of the world, there are twenty other species.

-Fun fact: Entire alga is single cell, in winter only the stem is visible and the umbrella then appears in spring.
-In the summer, spores form inside the disc are coming out due to the breaking of the disc.
+Fun fact: Entire alga is a single cell, in winter only the stem is visible and the umbrella then appears in spring.
+In the summer, spores form inside the disc are coming out due to the breaking of the disc

 Cladophora prolifera (Cladophora)